TobiasBoscoBrown/Adventures_Of_Tiamat/Tiamat/Books/Timeline of Tiamat/Timeline of Tiamat by Hist Orey.md

 - **1414 A.T.:** The city of Kastof is founded by Humans.
 - **1548 A.T.:** The city of Nether is founded by Humans.
 - **1630 A.T.:** The city of Chin is founded by Humans.
-- **1679 A.T.:** Birth of Jarnath, the legendary Human warrior.
+- 1669 A.T.: Birth of Jarnath, the legendary Human warrior.
-- **1680 A.T.:** The Elves destroy Chin after discovering its use of dark magic and weapon production, sparking the Elven-Human War.
+- **1680 A.T.: The Elves destroy Chin after discovering its use of dark magic and weapon production, sparking the Elven-Human War.
+- 1688 A.T.: Birth of King Charlie I, who would later become the first Human King of Tiamat.
-- **1699 A.T.:** Jarnath leads the Humans in the Elven-Human War but is ultimately defeated by Othorian Nel, who becomes the sole King of Tiamat.
+- - 1680 - 1699 A.T.: Jarnath leads the Humans in the Elven-Human War but is ultimately defeated by Othorian Nel, who becomes the sole King of Tiamat.
-- **1700 A.T.:** Othorian Nel takes full command of Tiamat as King.
+- 1700 A.T.: Othorian Nel takes full command of Tiamat as King.
-- **1735 A.T.:** The Orcs, seeing the weakened state of the Elves and Humans, launch an invasion to conquer Tiamat.
+- 1710 A.T.: The Orcs, seeing the weakened state of the Elves and Humans, launch an invasion to conquer Tiamat.
-- **1740 A.T.:** Birth of King Charlie I, who would later become the first Human King of Tiamat.
-- **1770 A.T.:** The Elves and Humans, led by Othorian Nel and Jarnath, join forces for the first time to defeat the Orcs in the Great Orcish War.
+- 1750 A.T.: The Elves and Humans, led by Othorian Nel and Jarnath, join forces for the first time to defeat the Orcs in the Great Orcish War.
 The Orcish city of Hell is renamed Grudge following their defeat, symbolizing their deep resentment.
+- 1750 A.T.: With the Orcs defeated, Tiamat is unified under the leadership of Othorian Nel and King Charlie I, the first joint rulers of Tiamat.
+King Charlie I takes the throne this same year, representing the Humans alongside Othorian Nel in Tulorian.
+- **1750 A.T.:** The Elves and Humans, led by Othorian Nel and Jarnath, join forces for the first time to defeat the Orcs in the Great Orcish War.
+The Orcish city of Hell is renamed Grudge following their defeat, symbolizing their deep resentment.
 - **1800 A.T.:** With the Orcs defeated, Tiamat is unified under the leadership of Othorian Nel and King Charlie I, the first joint rulers of Tiamat.
 King Charlie I takes the throne this same year, representing the Humans alongside Othorian Nel in Tulorian.
-- **1930 A.T.:** Jarnath, still holding a grudge, challenges Othorian Nel again; the outcome remains uncertain, as Jarnath lacks full Human support.
+- **1900 A.T.:** Elves and Humans rebuild Tiamat, imposing heavy sanctions on the Orcs.
 - **2000 A.T.:** The Second Blight appears but fades as mysteriously as it came, leaving scholars puzzled.
-- **2120 A.T.:** Elves and Humans rebuild Tiamat, imposing heavy sanctions on the Orcs.
 - **2430 A.T.:** The Grudge family leads an Orcish rebellion.
 - **2467 A.T.:** The city of Gondor is founded by Dwarves.
 - **2516 A.T.:** The Great Orc Rebellion is crushed; Orcs gain respect and some rights.